 - Recovery support meetings

-- Meetings provide a safe forum to share victories and obstacles on the path in recovery.
-These groups foster community, pro-social behavior and mutual support
+Meetings provide a safe forum to share victories and obstacles on the path to recovery.
+These groups foster community, pro-social behavior, and mutual support

 - Peer support services